Isfahan, half of the world

 Top 10 Tourist Attractions in Isfahan

 Isfahan embraces many historical and wonderful monuments mostly from Safavid dynasty.
 This city also has a beautiful nature.
 There are a lot of parks in the city surrounding the Zayandeh Rud river.
-And also, Sofe Mountain from top of which you will have the view of whole city it is amazing specially at nights.
+And also, Sofe Mountain from top of which you will have the view of the whole city it is amazing especially at nights.
 Top historical sights of Isfahan are:

 Naqshe-e Jahan Square

 This is one of the largest squares in the world.
-This square is surrounded by some other historical buildings including Ali Qapu Palace, Sheikh Lotfollah Mosque, Imam Mosque and Isfahan traditional bazaar, all of them date back to Safavid era.
+This square is surrounded by some other historical buildings including Ali Qapu Palace, Sheikh Lotfollah Mosque, Imam Mosque, and Isfahan traditional bazaar, all of them date back to Safavid era.
 There are a lot of shops inside this bazaar from which you can buy attractive handicrafts.
 This huge square once was used for playing polo and today Iranian families gather and have a picnic there.

 Ali Qapu Palace

 This splendid palace was built on six floors.
 There are many rooms and halls in this palace that their walls are decorated with beautiful paintings and plasterworks.
 You have the wonderful view of Naqsh-e Jahan Sq. from its terrace.
 The most attractive section of this palace is the music room.